kokomocha/page-rank-spark-scala/README.md

 </p>
 <br>

-# Hadoop MapReduce RS-Join and Replicated Join Demo
+# Spark Demo for working with Joins, RDDs, Spark-SQL in Scala
 (Coded for Homework-3 Assignment)

 ## Author